AreParameswarudu/ETL-Airflow-Docker/README.md

    AWS Access key Password: `Your_Access_key_Passowrd` <br>
    With that the connection is set.

+8. ## Running/Triggering the dag
-8. To run the dag open the dag >> unpause the dag  >> run dag using the run buttun at top left.
+   To run the dag open the dag >> unpause the dag  >> run dag using the run buttun at top left.
    If you switch to the graph section you can see the each task of dags and their status.